frranck/CCGeolocation/README.md

 add the corelocation framework, in linked framework.

-add a key NSLocationWhenInUseUsageDescription of type String in plist
+add a key NSLocationWhenInUseUsageDescription of type String in plist.

 ## android :